22Neves/devsite-docs/guides/nuvemshop/mercado-credits.en.md

 >
 > Note
 >
-> You can also use Mercado Pago's financing option by enabling the "Linha de Crédito" as a payment method in **Checkout Pro**.
+> You can also use Mercado Pago's financing option by enabling the Meses sin Tarjeta as a payment method in **Checkout Pro**.
 See the enabling section of [Checkout Pro](/developers/en/docs/nuvemshop/payment-configuration/checkout-pro) for more information.

 If you want to **show Meses sin Tarjeta in your store's checkout**, follow the steps below.